Naoghuman/lib-tile-demo/README.md

 With the [TextField] `Background image` the developer have the option to load an optional background image from the internet.
-Momentary only images from the internet are accepted with the size from 1280x720.
+Momentary only images from the internet are accepted.
+The loaded image will be `resized` to 1280x720.

 _For example:_
 * TODO add example link